About SFM Foundation

 SFM Foundation board of directors

-Dave, one of the co-founders of the SFM Foundation, is the SFM Foundation’s President, and currently serves as Senior Vice President and Chief Information Officer for SFM Mutual Insurance Company, a workers’ compensation insurer organization headquartered in Bloomington, and Minnesota’s largest writer of workers’ compensation insurance.
+She currently serves as Risk and Compliance Technical Specialist for SFM Mutual Insurance Company, a workers’ compensation insurer organization headquartered in Bloomington, and Minnesota’s largest writer of workers’ compensation insurance.

 Debra Zorn, Secretary

 Deb is the scholarship director for the SFM Foundation, and manages the recruiting and grading of scholarship applications, as well as payments of scholarships.
 She is also the main contact for scholarship recipients and their families, which includes a mentoring role.
-She is currently a Business Manager at SFM.
+Deb is currently a Vice President of Regional Business at SFM.

 Darrin Ausman, Director